OpenJailbreak/atrix/deprecated boards/v0.1/README.md

-# Atrix v0.2
+# Atrix v0.1 (Deprecated)
+#### Note; this is a deprecated board, feel free to still use it if you prefer this over the newer revisions, but please know I nor anyone else takes responsibility for device damage.

 A simple Apple 30pin breakout that just gives you sync and serial.
 Atrix was designed to both replace and simplify the old PodBreakout, which has been discontinued for a while.

-#### Please note; At this time, I have not received these parts yet for testing, so use at your own risk.

 # Mockup
 <img src="./mockups/Atrix_breakout_board_top.png" width="140" height="300">